Moon Cactus

 Temperature and Humidity

 The sudden temperature changes affect the blooming of the cactus.
 Less humidity is very beneficial for the health of the moon cactus.
-High humidity levels can be harmful to the moon cactus and increase its chances of getting attacked by pests and diseases.
-It\’s ideal for moon cactus when the less humid atmosphere mixes with the good air circulation.
+High humidity levels can be harmful to this cactus and increase its chances of getting attacked by pests and diseases.
+The ideal for this cactus is moderate to low this humid atmosphere mixes with good air circulation.

 Lighting